United States Volunteers: American Civil War

-After Fort Sumter in mid-April of 1861, President Lincoln called for 75,000 state militia to serve for three months.
+Following the Battle of Fort Sumter in April 1861, President Abraham Lincoln issued Proclamation 80 which called for 75,000 state militia to serve for three months.
 Soon he found that number of soldiers inadequate to suppress the rebellion and called for 42,034 volunteers to serve for three years.
 On July 22, 1861, Congress authorized the President to accept 500,000 volunteers serving for periods of six months to three years.
 Three days later another 500,000 volunteers for three years were sanctioned.
 Early in 1862, Congress prohibited the acceptance of volunteers for periods less than three years.
 In early July 1862, the President called on the governors of the loyal states to enlist 300,000 volunteers for three years.
 Two weeks later, changing the previous policy of only allowing long-term volunteer enlistments, the Congress permitted enlistment of 100,000 volunteers for nine months.
 In August 1862, the President ordered a draft of 300,000 militia.
 If a state failed to fulfil its quota of volunteers according to the previous call, a special draft would take place from the militia.
 It paved the way for the introduction of conscription.
 However, the draft was not employed as a method of conscripting soldiers, who would have no choice in their assignment, but to encourage the recruitment of volunteers, who could select the outfit of their choice.
 Hence, the vast majority of Union troops were volunteers; of the 2,200,000 Union soldiers who fought in the war, about 2% were draftees and another 6% were substitutes paid by conscripts.